-As at December 31, 2015, the Company had approximately six full time employees at its head office in Ottawa, Ontario, Canada.
-The Company also maintains an administrative office in Ouagadougou, the capital of Burkina Faso, as well as regional exploration camps near the Bondi and Bomboré projects in Burkina Faso.
-The Company has a full time staff of approximately 55 in Burkina Faso at December 31, 2015, all of whom are employees.
+As at December 31, 2016, the Company had approximately six full time employees reporting to its head office in Ottawa, Ontario, Canada.
+The Company also maintains an administrative office in Ouagadougou, the capital of Burkina Faso, as well as regional exploration camp near the Bomboré project in Burkina Faso.
+The Company has a full-time staff of 53 in Burkina Faso at December 31, 2016, all of whom are employees.